 Watch the video below to learn more about how heat pump systems work.

 Heat pumps are great for households that want to switch away from gas or reduce their energy consumption for heating water, and don’t have the roof space needed for solar.
 Depending on your circumstances it could makes sense to install a heat pump when it’s time to replace an old hot water system.

 While there is an upfront cost to installing a heat pump, they cost substantially less to run over the long term.
 Plus, you can apply for a rebate of up to $1,000 to install an energy efficient heat pump system.
 See if you’re eligible.

 At first it may seem expensive to install a heat pump or solar hot water system, but you must remember that they cost substantially less to run over the long term.

 On average, households that install heat pump or solar hot water systems can expect to save between $140-$400 per year on their electricity bills.
-Plus, you may be eligible for to help you get started.
+Plus, you may be eligible for a rebate of up to $1000 from Solar Victoria to help you get started.

 Cut costs by making your entire home electric

 We're helping Victorians save more money on bills and lower their carbon footprint by going all-electric.
 To help you make the switch, check out this handy guide.